kajott/adventofcode/PythonCodeGolfHints.md

 ## Avoid classes

 Object-oriented programming may be nice and all, but it's quite verbose with the `class` keyword, indented methods and all.
 However, if a class is indeed the best option, exploit the fact that the `self` parameter is not a keyword, but a mere convention in Python, and use a single-letter identifier instead.

+## Don't use `pass`

+Sometimes a loop with an empty body is required.
+Instead of using `pass` as intended, just writing `0` works just as fine.
+This even works with empty (i.e. pure data) classes.